samuellee19/samuellee19.github.io/content/home/skills.md

 #  name = "Emojiness"
 #  description = "100%"

-# Uncomment to use custom SVG icons.
+# Example using an SVG image as an icon.
-# Place custom SVG icon in `assets/images/icon-pack/`, creating folders if necessary.
+# Place custom SVG icon in `assets/media/icons/`, creating folders if necessary.
 # Reference the SVG icon name (without `.svg` extension) in the `icon` field.
 #- icon = "your-custom-icon-name"
 #  icon_pack = "custom"